-Raising your credit score
+Improving your score

-How do I find out my FICO score?
+How do I find out my credit score?

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Want to know more about credit scores?
+Want to know more about your credit score?
 Give us a call at (510) 683-9850.